Ghost-imaging-enhanced non-invasive spectral characterization of stochastic x-ray free-electron-laser pulses: Discussion

-From a scientific perspective, the high-resolution, non-invasive single-shot incident x-ray spectrum characterization achieved here is anticipated to benefit standard photon-in/photon-out transient absorption spectroscopy at XFELs enabling exploration of nonlinear effects arising from propagation through dense absorbing media \cite{Li2020PRA}.
-It represents a step forward for {\it all} techniques that require incident spectral characterization such as s-TrueCARS \cite{cavaletto2021high} and others that take advantage of the intrinsic stochastic nature of XFEL pulses \cite{Kimberg2016SD,ratner2019pump,kayser2019core}.
+From a scientific perspective, the high-resolution, non-invasive single-shot incident x-ray spectrum characterization described here represents a step forward for techniques that require incident spectral characterization such as s-TrueCARS \cite{cavaletto2021high} and others that take advantage of the intrinsic stochastic nature of XFEL pulses \cite{Kimberg2016SD,ratner2019pump,kayser2019core}.
+Our ghost-imaging inspired gaseous beamsplitter will allow such experiments at high repetition rates (MHz) and also in the soft x-ray regime.
+For example, it will enable photon-in/photon-out transient multidimensional spectroscopy at XFELs to explore nonlinear effects arising from propagation through dense absorbing media \cite{Li2020PRA}.
 Moreover, an incident pulse spectral characterization should enable a greater depth of understanding for processes where the SASE-pulse structure can play an important role, such as the recently-discovered transient resonance phenomena in core-hole dynamics in gaseous media which rely on mapping out narrow energy levels of highly elusive states of matter \cite{Mazza-2020-PRX}, SASE-FEL studies of chiral dynamics using photoelectron circular dichroism which have been compromised by averaging over subtle dynamics due to the large bandwidth \cite{Ilchen2021CommChem} and resonance-enhanced scattering for single-particle imaging \cite{Ho-2020-NatComm}.

-In summary, the use of a multiple photoelectron spectrometer array as a transparent high-resolution beamsplitter as demonstrated in this work is expected to be a huge asset for both the technological and scientific development of x-ray spectroscopies at XFELs.
+In summary, the use of a ghost-imaging algorithm with photoelectron spectrometer array as a transparent beamsplitter, as is currently available, can provide the incident SASE XFEL spectrum at high resolution on a single-shot basis and averaged SASE spectra at high precision.
+The single-shot spectra, combined with polarization information from the eTOF array \cite{viefhaus2013variable,Walter:ys5104}, will allow users to extract complete two-dimensional spectra in a few thousand shots at high repetition rates and high intensities for studies of nonlinear, polarization-dependent x-ray phenomena using correlation techniques.
+The averaged spectra can be used to obtain high precision transient absorption spectra with resolution much higher than the SASE bandwidth.
+The combination of ghost-imaging with a photoelectron spectrometer array is expected to be a powerful asset for both the technological and scientific development of x-ray spectroscopies at XFELs.